 Reliable quantitative information of law enforcement information exchange with explicit reference to the SFD is rather scarce due to the fact that not all Member States have implemented the Decision.
+Therefore, this report cannot provide a comprehensive picture of the operation of the SFD.

 On the other hand, the fact that its underlying principles, in particular with regard to the urgency procedure, had been implemented leads to the assumption that the main goal of the Decision is more frequently reached than statistically proven.